DyutideeptaB/Cognition_Bytes_by_Dyutideepta/_posts/2025-06-23-physics-in-ai.md

 Whether we’re modelling space, health, or motion, AI needs anchors.
 Physics provides those anchors.

-If you’re a Physicist exploring AI, don’t think you’re behind.
-Think of yourself as someone who understands the hidden symmetries in both reality and reasoning.
+If you’re a Physicist venturing into AI, recognise the unique superpower you bring: the ability to uncover hidden symmetries in both reality and reasoning.

 Let’s build not just deeper, but smarter systems.